 - Fast charging.

 Rockpals Portable Solar Kit

-The Rockpals Portable Solar Generator Kit is the smallest battery bank on this list both in terms of its size and weight and its power capacity.
+The Rockpals Portable Solar Generator Kit makes for a good alternative to the EcoFlow Delta 1300.
+It's the smallest battery bank on this list both in terms of its size and weight and its power capacity.

 The generator has a capacity rating of 280Wh, much smaller than its competitors.
 The Rockpals Generator can power a portable fridge for only 3.5 hours, which makes it less useful for campers and vanners.